About Steve Myers

 “My Whole Life Is Cars”

 By 2010 the collection had passed 40 cars — among them ten Sunbeams and a Sunbeam motorcycle, three Sunbeam Tigers, four of the roughly thirteen Innocenti Spyders then in the United States, and an Arkley SS, one of only two known to exist worldwide.
-Steve was attending some 35 shows and events a year, competing in SCCA autocross in a Panoz Esperante GTS, and running 24 Hours of LeMons and ChumpCar endurance races around the country, while doing all of the maintenance and restoration work himself.
+Steve was attending some 35 shows and events a year, racing a Panoz Esperante GTS in SCCA competition, and running 24 Hours of LeMons and ChumpCar endurance races around the country, while doing all of the maintenance and restoration work himself.
 He also served on the boards of the Salisbury Concours d’Elegance, the Iowa British Car Club, and Road Rally Charities — having built the websites for all three.

 That October, Juice, the Des Moines Register’s weekly magazine, made him its cover story.
 The headline came from Steve’s own words: “I like to know what it was like to drive these cars in their original form.
 My whole life is cars.”